In this guide, we’ll explore how to get a VA Rating for Insomnia even if you’ve already filed or been denied benefits in the past.

 Can the VA reduce my VA disability rating for Insomnia?

 Yes.
 Unfortunately, sometimes the VA will lower a veteran’s VA rating for Insomnia.
-If that happens to you, obtain new and relevant medical evidence for your Insomnia condition, and challenge the VA’s decision to lower your rating.
+If that happens to you, obtain new and relevant medical evidence for your insomnia condition and challenge the VA’s decision to lower your VA rating.

 How do I get a 100% VA disability for Insomnia?

-Your Insomnia must be severe enough to warrant a 100% rating.
-Many veterans do obtain a higher VA rating for Insomnia using VA Claims Insider’s proven proprietary education-based Coaching and Consulting process, including credible Medical Nexus Letters for Mental Health.
+After filing an insomnia VA claim, your insomnia must be severe enough to warrant a 100% VA rating.
+Many veterans do obtain a higher VA rating for insomnia using VA Claims Insider’s proven proprietary education-based Coaching and Consulting process—the Elite Program.

 Can I work with a 100% VA Rating for Insomnia?

 Yes, you can!
-It is a myth that having a mental health condition somehow means you can’t work.
-In fact, you can work with any Insomnia VA rating.
-Even if you’re rated at 100% for Insomnia, there is no requirement or mandate that affects your work.
+It’s a myth that having a mental health condition somehow means you can’t work.
+In fact, you can work with any insomnia VA rating.
+Even if you’re rated at 100% for insomnia, there’s no requirement or mandate that affects your work.

 Will mental health conditions affect my security clearance?

-It is a MYTH that having Insomnia, PTSD, or any other mental health condition will affect your security clearance.
-Of course, you’ll need to report it to your security manager and update your SF 86; however, it has no impact on your security clearance (in our experience serving 15,000+ veterans with a mental health condition since 2016).
+It’s a MYTH that having Insomnia, PTSD, or any other mental health condition will affect your security clearance.
+Of course, you’ll need to report it to your security manager and update your SF 86; however, it has no impact on your security clearance.

 About the Author